AmeeQAQ/SHA2Checker/README.md

 Download the Python script available in this repository (`sha2checker.py`).
 Once downloaded, run it with `python` through your terminal.
 ***WARNING: Be sure to have Python 3.11 installed.
 Otherwise, the script will not work***.
 You will have to define **3** parameters:
+>`-fi`, `--file`: file to be hashed.
+Use the absolute route if the file is not in the same directory as the script.
->`-f`, `--function`: Which SHA-2 function you need to hash your file with (sha224/sha256/sha384/sha512).
+`-f`, `--function`: Which SHA-2 function you need to hash your file with (sha224/sha256/sha384/sha512).
 The script also admits MD5 (md5) and **possibly** (untested) other hashing functions supported by hashlib.py
-`-fi`, `--file`: file to be hashed.
-Use the absolute route if the file is not in the same directory as the script.
 `-s`, `--sum`: Hash value issued by the file owner.
 *Taken directly from each argument's help text*.